-Take a little time to look over the Research Ethics guidelines published by the University of Washington School of Medicine.6 It is loosely based on what appears to be the golden standard: Belmont Report published by the U.S. Department of Health and Human Services.7 Major points from the Belmont Report that apply to this essay:
+Take a little time to look over the Research Ethics guidelines published by the University of Washington School of Medicine.6 It is loosely based on the Belmont Report published by the U.S. Department of Health and Human Services.(7) The Belmont Report appears to be the golden standard for research ethics.
+Major points from the report that apply to this essay are:

 Respect for persons: “To show lack of respect for an autonomous agent is to repudiate that person’s considered judgments, to deny an individual the freedom to act on those considered judgments, or to withhold information necessary to make a considered judgment, when there are no compelling reasons to do so.”

-It is clear from conversations with the medium prior, during and immediately after the study that there was expectation of fair reporting of the data.
+It is clear from conversations with the medium prior, during and immediately after the study that he had an expectation of fair reporting of the data.
 The medium was excited!
 There was no expectation that possible information outside of the protocol would be used.
 In research, the protocol is all there is.
 Part of the funding process for research is review of ethics-related portions of the research protocol.
 This does not appear to be the case for parapsychology.

 Beneficence: “Persons are treated in an ethical manner not only by respecting their decisions and protecting them from harm, but also by making efforts to secure their well-being.”

 The research team operated under the cloak of scientific authority.
 This is at least one point psychologist Mulacz should have understood.
-While the medium is clearly more knowledgeable about the phenomena, he and his circle members have been culturally trained to respect perceived scientific authority.
+While the medium is clearly more knowledgeable about the phenomena than the researchers, he and his circle members have been culturally trained to respect perceived scientific authority.
 The medium and his circle opened their home to the investigators with the expectation of fair treatment.
 As such, the investigators had a moral obligation to protect their research subject.

 Justice: “Who ought to receive the benefits of research and bear its burdens?
 This is a question of justice, in the sense of ‘fairness in distribution’ or ‘what is deserved.’
 An injustice occurs when some benefit to which a person is entitled is denied without good reason or when some burden is imposed unduly.”

-From Nahm’s report Abstract: “…and explain why I finally arrived at the conclusion that considerable parts of the phenomena were produced by fraudulent means.”4
+From Nahm’s report Abstract: “…and explain why I finally arrived at the conclusion that considerable parts of the phenomena were produced by fraudulent means.”
+(3)

 These accusations of fraud are made under cover of academic authority.
 That gives their word considerably more weight than if they were spoken by a person hiding behind a screen name on a discussion board.
 So not only are the accusations of fraud hurtful and unnecessarily damaging to our community, they are spoken by people others are culturally conditioned to believe without question.
 That undue authority makes their words especially harmful.